-Because the portability process is time-sensitive, COC will notify the receiving PHA by phone, fax, or email to expect the family.
-The initial PHA will also ask the receiving PHA to provide any information the family may need upon arrival, including the name, fax, email address, and telephone number of the staff person responsible for business with incoming portable families and procedures related to appointments for voucher issuance.
-COC will pass this information along to the family.
-COC will also ask for the name, address, telephone number, fax and email of the person responsible for processing the billing information.
+Because the portability process is time-sensitive, COCthe PHA will notify the receiving PHA by email, phone. or fax, fax, or email to expect the family.
+COCThe initial PHA will also ask the receiving PHA to provide any information the family may need upon arrival, including the name, fax, email address, and telephone number of the staff person responsible for business with incoming portable families and procedures related to appointments for voucher issuance.
+COCThe PHA will pass this information along to the family.
+COCThe PHA will also ask for the name, address, telephone number, fax and email of the person responsible for processing the billing information.